BinaryIgor/Clean-Android/README.md

     fun <P> of(activity: FragmentActivity, factory: () -> P) = of(activity.supportFragmentManager, factory)
 }
 ```
-PresenterHolder is simply Fragment without a view and with retainInstance = true.
-Exactly the same mechanism is used in android's ViewModels, but it's implementation is much more complex.
+PresenterHolder is simply a Fragment without a view and with retainInstance = true.
+Exactly the same mechanism is used in android's ViewModels, but its implementation is much more complex.
 Usage:
 ```kotlin
 package com.iprogrammerr.clean.android.example